Gurbanguly Berdimuhamedow: Family

-According to a cable from the U.S. embassy in Ashgabat, Berdimuhamedow is married and has three daughters and one son.
-One of his sons-in-law, Yhlasgeldi Amanov, headed the Turkmen State Agency for Management and Use of Hydrocarbon Resources in London, was later assigned to the Turkmenistan Embassies in Berlin and London, and as of 23 November 2019 was Turkmenistan's consul general in Dubai.
-The other son-in-law is also a diplomat, with a prior posting in Paris, but later assigned to Brussels.
+According to a cable from the U.S. embassy in Ashgabat, Berdimuhamedow is married and has three daughters (two legitimate, Oguljahan Atabaýewa and Gülşan Amanowa, and one illegitimate) and one son, Serdar Berdimuhamedow, the current president of Turkmenistan.

+One of his sons-in-law, Yhlasgeldi Amanov, reportedly headed the Turkmen State Agency for Management and Use of Hydrocarbon Resources in London and was reportedly later assigned to the Turkmenistan Embassies in Berlin and London, and as of 23 November 2019 was Turkmenistan's consul general in Dubai.
+According to the diplomatic cable, the other son-in-law is also a diplomat, with a prior posting in Paris, but later assigned to Brussels.
+However, other sources indicate that the identities were reversed in the diplomatic cable, and that the Atabayevs were posted to London and Berlin, not the Amanovs.

+Daughter Oguljahan is vice president and executive director of the Gurbanguly Berdimuhamedow Charitable Fund for Children.

 According to the same leaked cables, Gurbanguly Berdimuhamedow has a mistress, Marina, a Russian nurse, whom he supposedly met earlier in his dentist career.
 They have a daughter together.
 Berdimuhamedow's wife has been living in London since 2007.
-His son, Serdar Berdimuhamedow, is the current president of Turkmenistan.
 Serdar served in the Armed Forces and the Assembly of Turkmenistan, and held a series of high government posts, leading to appointment as a deputy chairman of the Cabinet of Ministers before his election to the presidency.
-At least three of Berdimuhamedow's grandchildren study in Switzerland: Kerimguly, Ogulbäbek, and Aýgül.
-According to a biography of Berdimuhamedow's father, Malikguly, published in 2012, Berdimuhamedow has five sisters: Durdynabat (born 1960), Gulnabat (born 1962), Mähri (born 1964), Guljamal (born 1969), and Oguljamal (born 1974).
+At least three of Berdimuhamedow's grandchildren have studied in Switzerland.
+According to a biography of Berdimuhamedow's father, Malikguly, published in 2012, Berdimuhamedow has five sisters.

-On 18 April 2021, Gurbanguly Berdimuhamedow's father, Malikguly Berdimuhamedow, reportedly died at the age of 89.
+On 18 April 2021, Gurbanguly Berdimuhamedow's father, Mälikguly Berdimuhamedow, reportedly died at the age of 89.
+Gurbanguly Berdimuhamedow's mother, Ogulabat Berdimuhamedowa (née Kürräýewa), died in April 2023 at the age of 86.

+The Berdimuhamedow family makes extensive use of a fleet of five VIP-configured Boeing airplanes.

 Hobbies

-During his spare time, he writes books that are popular in Turkmenistan according to Turkmen propaganda.
-Aside from writing books, he is known for writing songs, DJing and engaging in health activities.
+According to Turkmen propaganda, Berdimuhamedow likes to write books, or songs, act as a DJ and engage in health activities during spare time.

 In 2019, Berdimuhamedow was awarded the highest award of the International Cycling Union (UCI) for his country’s commitment to the sport.

 Health

-On 20 July 2019, the YouTube channel of a Turkmen opposition media outlet announced that Berdimuhamedow had reportedly died while on holiday at the age of 61.
+On 20 July 2019, the YouTube channel of a Turkmen opposition media outlet published false reports that Berdimuhamedow had died while on holiday at the age of 61.
 He was said to have been on leave since 15 July.
-These reports were published by multiple Russian media outlets on the next day.
+These reports were published by multiple regional media outlets on the next day.
 The Turkmen Ambassador to Kyrgyzstan, Shadurdy Mereov, and the Kyrgyz Ministry of Foreign Affairs denied these claims on 21 July.
 According to Chronicles of Turkmenistan, Berdimuhamedow went to Germany because his mother was receiving medical treatment there, and her condition was critical.